xoolive/xoolive.github.io/_pages/about-me.md

 Outside office hours, I love to learn new things, especially when it comes to:

   - foreign cultures and languages,
+  - music: jazz, bossa nova;
-  - music, particularly jazz and bossa nova,
+  - trail running, meditation and yoga;
-  - yoga, cooking, independent cinema.
+  - radio waves and broadcasting, independent cinema.

 # Teaching activities